How to Turn On the Apple Watch (For All Models)

 So, whether you're a seasoned Apple Watch user or just dipping your toes in, stick with me.
 We're going to get your watch powered up and back on your wrist in no time.
 Let’s get started.

-How to Turn On Your Apple Watch
+How to Turn On an Apple Watch

 Turning on your Apple Watch is about as straightforward as it gets, but let's walk through it together.